bkvaale/ble_app_uart_custom_service/README.md

 - Download the ble_app_uart_custom_service project from Github & extract it to this location (i.e. nRF5_SDK_15.2.0_9412b96\examples\ble_peripheral)
 - Open the SES project (i.e. nRF5_SDK_15.2.0_9412b96\examples\ble_peripheral\ble_app_uart_custom\pca10040\s132\ses\ble_app_uart_pca10040_s132.emProject).
 - Open the main.c file & go down to the main() function.
+- You will also need to add the ble_bas.c file, as well as include the ble_bas.h file at the top of main.c.
+Under the nRF_BLE_Services folder in SES, right click on the folder -> Add Existing File...
+Then, navigate to the location of the ble_bas.c file.
+You can find the file location by right-clicking on the ble_bas.c file in the HRS example & pressing select in File Explorer.
 - Take a look at the services_init() function & see how the Nordic UART Service (NUS) is initialized.
 This service will let us pass data from a cellphone to the nRF52 DK or vice versa.
 - Next, take a look at the nus_data_handler function.
 When we write to the Nordic UART RX characteristic located in the Nordic UART Service, a BLE_NUS_EVT_RX_DATA event is generated.
 This event is handled by the nus_data_handler function().
 - This means that we can easily update the nus_data_handler function to turn on/off a LED when we write a specific string command on our cellphones.